 - Inflatable watercraft.

-You're also required to title ALL boats manufactured in 1985 or later EXCEPT for vessels powered by outboard motors with no more than 25 horsepower.
+You're also required to title ALL boats manufactured in 1985 or later EXCEPT for canoes and inflatable watercraft powered by outboard motors with no more than 25 HP.

 If you'd like confirmation about whether your watercraft needs title and/or registration, call the Division of State Parks and Recreation at (801) 538-BOAT.

 Boat Title & Registration in Utah

 BEFORE submitting a vessel title/registration application, you'll need to:

 - Have your boat's hull identification number (HIN) inspected IF it has never been titled in Utah before.
 The only exceptions to this rule are brand new watercraft sold by UT boat dealers.